Niwol/snake/README.md

 # snake
-First project whith git : a snake game
+First project with git : a snake game